turingschool/mod-0-curriculum/session5/index.md

   <p>Back in your breakout groups, the person whose birthday is next will share their screen and be the driver.
 Happy birthday!
 Everyone else in the room will be a navigator.</p>
   <p>Birthday person: Pull up your text editor and open a new blank file (command + n).
 You do not need to save this file.</p>
   <p>Break down the process of <strong>mailing a package at the post office</strong> into steps (and break down those steps as substeps, and so on as needed).</p>
+  <p>Finished?
+Switch drivers and break down the steps of ordering shoes on Amazon</p>
 </div>

 ### Top Down Design and OOP